Tkocean/Aurora/README.md

 ## Config
 - Each core works in the `/data/adb/Aurora/Kernel/core_name` directory, where the core_name is defined in the `bin_name` variable of the `/data/adb/Aurora/config/Aurora.ini` file.
 The valid values are `mihomo`, `sing-box`, and the `bin_name` **determines the core enabled by the module**.
 - The configuration files for each core must be customized by the user.
 The module script checks the validity of the configuration, and the check results are stored in the `/data/adb/Aurora/Check.log` file.
 - Tip: The `mihomo` and `sing-box` cores come with default configurations prepared for working with the transparent proxy script.
 It is recommended to edit the `proxy-providers` or `outbounds` sections to add your proxy server.
 For advanced configurations, please refer to the respective official documentation.
-Links: [sing-box doc](https://sing-box.sagernet.org/) [Mihomo doc](https://wiki.metacubex.one).
+Links: [sing-box doc](https://sing-box.sagernet.org/) [mihomo doc](https://wiki.metacubex.one).

 ## Notes